-Make improvements to ensure that alarms on medical equipment are heard and responded to on time.
+Make improvements to ensure that alarms on medical equipment are heard by staff and responded to on time.

-At every step from the source to the patient, there are alarms to warn of lack of supply and changes in the quality of the medical gases being delivered.
+At every step between the source and the patient, there are alarms warning of a lack of supply and changes in the quality of the medical gasses being delivered.
 The most important action to be taken by the person that monitors a master alarm is to ensure maintenance is immediately notified.

-Annual inspections can safeguard continuous gas flow and uniterrupted service which will keep your facility and patients safe.
+Annual inspections can safeguard continuous gas flow and uninterrupted service, which will keep your facility and patients safe.

-This year there were 460 hospitals across the nation that achieved the Healthgrades Patient Safety Excellence Award.
+This year, 460 hospitals across the nation achieved the Healthgrades Patient Safety Excellence Award.

 "On average, 134,568 patient safety events could have been avoided if all hospitals performed similarly to hospitals performing better than expected on each of 13 patient safety indicators evaluated by Healthgrades."

-This is the point where you're eyes just widened and you're totally aware.
+This is where your eyes widen, and you're aware.

-Winners showed lower rates of hospital complications, preventable infections or other deadly medical errors.
+Winners showed lower rates of hospital complications, preventable infections, and other deadly medical errors.

 "It's one of the most critical facets of health and a primary indicator of successful outcomes for patients."